aws-samples/aws-dbs-refarch-edw/README.md

 <table><tr><td><a href="https://github.com/aws-samples/aws-dbs-refarch-redshift/tree/master/src/star-schema"><img src="https://github.com/aws-samples/aws-dbs-refarch-redshift/blob/master/src/star-schema/thumbnail.png"/></a></td><td>

-Star schemas offer a powerful ability to perform multi-dimensional analysis of vast structured datasets.
+Star schema offers a powerful ability to perform multi-dimensional analysis of vast structured datasets.
 Star schemas are simple to use with a variety of industry standard data tools, and are extremely performant on Redshift.

 </td></tr></table>